Market Analysts see Coupang Inc [CPNG] falling to $18.50. Time to buy?

 UBS have made an estimate for Coupang Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on December 20, 2023.

-Coupang Inc [CPNG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.93.
-With this latest performance, CPNG shares dropped by -1.60% in over the last four-week period, additionally sinking by -7.62% over the last 6 months – not to mention a rise of 2.89% in the past year of trading.
+Coupang Inc [CPNG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.96.
+With this latest performance, CPNG shares gained by 2.95% in over the last four-week period, additionally sinking by -9.28% over the last 6 months – not to mention a rise of 7.30% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Coupang Inc [CPNG] shares currently have an operating margin of -0.54 and a Gross Margin at +22.88.
 Coupang Inc’s Net Margin is presently recorded at -0.45.